nextcloud-releases/all-in-one/readme.md

 **Please note:** If you can't see the type "local storage" in the external storage admin options, a restart of the containers from the AIO interface may be required.

 ### How to adjust the Talk port?
 By default will the talk container use port `3478/UDP` and `3478/TCP` for connections.
-You can adjust the port by adding e.g. `-e TALK_PORT=3478` to the initial docker run command and adjusting the port to your desired value.
+You can adjust the port by adding e.g. `--env TALK_PORT=3478` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
+If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) and adjusting the port to your desired value.

 ### How to adjust the upload limit for Nextcloud?
-By default are uploads to Nextcloud limited to a max of 10G.
-You can adjust the upload limit by providing `-e NEXTCLOUD_UPLOAD_LIMIT=10G` to the docker run command of the mastercontainer and customize the value to your fitting.
+By default are public uploads to Nextcloud limited to a max of 10G (logged in users can upload much bigger files using the webinterface or the mobile/desktop clients since chunking is used in that case).
+You can adjust the upload limit by providing `--env NEXTCLOUD_UPLOAD_LIMIT=10G` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
+If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) and customize the value to your fitting.
 It must start with a number and end with `G` e.g. `10G`.

 ### How to adjust the max execution time for Nextcloud?
 By default are uploads to Nextcloud limited to a max of 3600s.
-You can adjust the upload time limit by providing `-e NEXTCLOUD_MAX_TIME=3600` to the docker run command of the mastercontainer and customize the value to your fitting.
+You can adjust the upload time limit by providing `--env NEXTCLOUD_MAX_TIME=3600` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
+If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) and customize the value to your fitting.
 It must be a number e.g. `3600`.

 ### How to adjust the PHP memory limit for Nextcloud?
 By default is each PHP process in the Nextcloud container limited to a max of 512 MB.
-You can adjust the memory limit by providing `-e NEXTCLOUD_MEMORY_LIMIT=512M` to the docker run command of the mastercontainer and customize the value to your fitting.
+You can adjust the memory limit by providing `--env NEXTCLOUD_MEMORY_LIMIT=512M` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
+If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) and customize the value to your fitting.
 It must start with a number and end with `M` e.g. `1024M`.

 ### What can I do to fix the internal or reserved ip-address error?
-If you get an error during the domain validation which states that your ip-address is an internal or reserved ip-address, you can fix this by first making sure that your domain indeed has the correct public ip-address that points to the server and then adding `--add-host yourdomain.com:<public-ip-address>` to the initial docker run command which will allow the domain validation to work correctly.
+If you get an error during the domain validation which states that your ip-address is an internal or reserved ip-address, you can fix this by first making sure that your domain indeed has the correct public ip-address that points to the server and then adding `--add-host yourdomain.com:<public-ip-address>` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
+If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) which will allow the domain validation to work correctly.
 And so that you know: even if the `A` record of your domain should change over time, this is no problem since the mastercontainer will not make any attempt to access the chosen domain after the initial domain validation.

 ### Can I run this with Docker swarm?
 Yes.
 For that to work, you need to use and follow the [manual-install documentation](./manual-install/).

+### Can I run this with Kubernetes?
+Yes.
+For that to work, you need to use and follow the [helm-chart documentation](./nextcloud-aio-helm-chart/).

 ### How to run this with Docker rootless?
 You can run AIO also with docker rootless.
 How to do this is documented here: [docker-rootless.md](https://github.com/nextcloud/all-in-one/blob/main/docker-rootless.md)